wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/wodle-s3.rst

 .. versionadded:: 4.4.2

 It is necessary to specify the type as an attribute of the ``subscriber`` tag to indicate the service configured.
-More information about the supported services and their associated types on :ref:`AWS supported services <amazon_supported_services>`.
+More information about the supported services and their associated types on :doc:`AWS supported services </cloud-security/amazon/services/supported-services/index>`.

 	.. code-block:: xml